KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + Compilation scripts and modifications to the source code must be provided.

-There are other requirements beyond the scope of these three and the methods described in this section (e.g. the mechanism through which source code is distributed).
+There are other requirements beyond the scope of these three and the methods described in this section (例如 the mechanism through which source code is distributed).

 As different organizations have different methods of complying with open source licensing, this section is not meant to imply that there is only one single way to meet your compliance obligations, but rather to describe one method of achieving compliance.
 The remainder of this section describes methods supported to meet the previously mentioned three requirements.
 Once you take steps to meet these requirements, and prior to releasing images, sources, and the build system, you should audit all artifacts to ensure completeness.